lukexyz/lightweight/README.md

   <img src="https://raw.githubusercontent.com/lukexyz/lightweight/master/media/ronnie_catchphrase.JPG">
 </p>

-A squat dectector algorithm running on [`fastai`](https://github.com/fastai/fastai) and [`alphapose`](https://github.com/MVIG-SJTU/AlphaPose).
+A squat detector algorithm running on [`fastai`](https://github.com/fastai/fastai) and [`alphapose`](https://github.com/MVIG-SJTU/AlphaPose).

-The classifier uses the AlphaPose network as an itermediate step, and trains quickly using a pretrained `resnet34` couretesy of `fastai v2`.
+The classifier uses the AlphaPose network as an intermediate step, and trains quickly using a pretrained `resnet34` courtesy of `fastai v2`.
 Each frame is classified as one of 7 labels that I made up from my exercise routine.

 </br>